Pacific Crest Trail Calif. Section B for the Trekkers

 The town of Idyllwild has services, stores, places to stay and friendly people who are willing to assist you towards your goal.

 Oh, I am Steve.
 But I go by "GRUMPY" on and off the trail.
 It's not just a mood it's a lifestyle.
-I am not an trail angel, but an Angel Assistant and a section B web master. {44 years lived in Idyllwild} see Friendly People Section
+I am not an trail angel, but an Angel Assistant and a section B web master. {45 years lived in Idyllwild} see Friendly People Section

-Below picture, a look Eastward towards the town of Idyllwild at 5,397 ft. with the center part above the lowest part of the PCT in view at mi 179.4 - 8139 ft.
+Below picture, a look Eastward towards the town of Idyllwild at 5,397 ft. with the center part above the lowest part of the PCT in view at mi 179.4 - 8139 ft. the Saddle Junction the highest in view on the right Tahquitz Peak Lookout at 8646 ft.

 The Paths We Travel - Idyllwild